awsdocs/aws-lambda-developer-guide/sample-apps/java-basic/README.md

-# java-basic function
+# Basic Function with Minimal Dependencies (Java)
-This project creates a function and supporting resources:
+This project includes function code and supporting resources:
-- src - A Java function.
+- src/main - A Java function.
+- src/test - A unit test and helper classes.
 - template.yml - An AWS CloudFormation template that creates an application.
+- build.gradle - A Gradle build file.
 - pom.xml - A Maven build file.
-- build.gradle - A Gradle build file.
 - 1-create-bucket.sh, 2-deploy.sh, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 ![Architecture](/sample-apps/java-basic/images/sample-java-basic.png)